New Year, new plans, new habits

 Make yourself (and your bank balance) healthier this year with exclusive DofE discounts on selected physical activities.

 1. Get on your bike

 Whether you are cycling for your Physical section, on a bike for your expedition, or want to get more active on your daily commute to school or work – cycling will make you fitter and save you money on travel costs.

 Download your voucher to use in store at Halfords to save 10% on all bikes and cycle accessories, including sale items.

 Embrace the cold season and hit the slopes.
 Skiing is a great way to get a full body workout and gives you the adrenaline rush that is known to give your brain power a short burst and gift a lift to your immune system(i).

-Save up to 20% on your snow wear and accessories at Snow+Rock using your DofE Reward Card in store and online.
+Save up to 20% on your snow wear and accessories at Snow+Rock using your DofE Card or voucher in store and online.

 3. Hit the ground running

 Use the power of your own two feet and go for a run this January.
 Running is cheap, easy and always energetic.
 Running is great for those who are strapped for time – you only need to run half as long to get the same benefits as other sports(ii).